Law Officer (Civil Law)

-The Law Officer (Civil Law) (民事法律專員) is the head of the Civil Division of the Hong Kong Department of Justice.
-Known as the Crown Solicitor (民事檢察專員) before 1 July 1997, the Law Officer (Civil Law) is responsible for advising the government on civil law matters and representing the government in civil litigation.
+In Hong Kong, the Law Officer (Civil Law) (民事法律專員) is the head of the Civil Division of the Hong Kong Department of Justice.

+The Law Officer (Civil Law) is responsible for advising the government on civil law matters and representing the government in civil litigation.
 It is one of six Law Officers in the government directly reporting to the Secretary for Justice.
+The office was known as the Crown Solicitor (民事檢察專員) before the 1997 handover of Hong Kong.

 The current Law Officer (Civil Law) is Christina Cheung, who was appointed in 2015 and is the first woman to serve in the position.